Coherent multiple-antenna block-fading channels at finite blocklength: Main Results

-In the rank-1 case (e.g. for MISO systems), there is a multitude of caids, and the minimization problem in~\eqref{eq:vmindef} is non-trivial.
+In the case where the fading process has rank 1 (e.g. for MISO systems), there are a multitude of caids, and the minimization problem in~\eqref{eq:vmindef} is non-trivial.
 Quite surprisingly, for some values of $n_t,T$, we show that the (essentially unique) minimizer is a full-rate orthogonal design.
-The latter were introduced into communication by Alamouti~\cite{alamouti1998simple} and Tarokh et al~\cite{tarokh1999space}.
+The latter were introduced into the field of communications by Alamouti~\cite{alamouti1998simple} and Tarokh et al~\cite{tarokh1999space}.
 This shows a somewhat unexpected connection between schemes optimal from modulation-theoretic and information-theoretic points of view.
 The precise results are as follows.

 \begin{theorem} When $\PP[\text{rank}(H) \le 1] = 1$, we have

 where $\Lambda^2$ is the non-zero eigenvalues of $HH^T$, and

 \end{theorem} \begin{proof} This is the content of Proposition~\ref{prop:disp_calc} below.\end{proof}